 QC=1000400=600 JQ_C = 1000 - 400 = 600\ \mathrm{J}

-This example shows the job of each law clearly.
-The first law balances the energy, while the second law limits how much of that energy can become useful work.
+The roles are clear: the first law balances the energy, while the second law limits how much of it can become useful work.

-One common mistake is treating the ideal gas law as one of the laws of thermodynamics.
-It is not.
-PV=nRTPV = nRT is a model for ideal gases, and it only works when its assumptions are reasonable.
+• The ideal gas law is not one of the laws of thermodynamics.
+PV=nRTPV = nRT is a model for ideal gases and only works when its assumptions hold.

-Another mistake is forgetting the sign convention in the first law.
-Before solving a problem, check whether your source defines WW as work done by the system or work done on the system.
+• Sign-convention slips in the first law: check whether WW is work done by the system or on the system.

-A third mistake is using Celsius when a ratio or entropy expression requires absolute temperature.
-For formulas involving TC/THT_C/T_H or entropy, use Kelvin.
+• Using Celsius where a ratio or entropy expression requires absolute temperature: use Kelvin.

-It is also easy to overstate the third law.
-It does not say that nothing happens at very low temperature.
-It says there are strict limits on entropy behavior near 0 K0\ \mathrm{K} and on reaching absolute zero exactly.
+• Overstating the third law: it does not say nothing happens at very low temperature, only that there are strict limits on entropy behavior near 0 K0\ \mathrm{K} and on reaching absolute zero exactly.

 Need help with a problem?